 In terms of the historic conflict between Cuba and the United States, I have always taken a rather neutral position.
 Historically the Cuban regime has needed the embargo as much as the US.
 I will not defend Cuba’s government, but nor will I condemn everything about a system that replaced pure corruption and repression.

-By most statistical measures, Cuba is fairly successful.
-Despite being isolated economically, it has an excellent medical system and life expectancy, 100% literacy and greater gender and racial equality than most countries in the region.
+By most statistical measures, Cuba is fairly successful (see here).
+The country has an excellent medical system and life expectancy.
+Literacy is 100% and despite it being isolated economically, Cuba offers greater gender and racial equality than most countries in the region.

 The archipelago is clean and extremely appealing as a tourist attraction.
-It is attractive for everything from old cars and aging colonial architecture to perfect beaches and its vibrant art and music scene.
+It is attractive for everything from old cars, ageing colonial architecture, perfect beaches and its vibrant art and music scene.

 In US dollars the average Cuban earns about $25 / month (due to a dual currency system).
 Tourism has finally led to the legalization of small businesses and is greatly increasing economic mobility.

 Cubans are free (and happy) to talk to visitors about their politics and simply hope for their nation to grow and develop.

 After years of isolation, thousands of Cubans have died or gambled their lives to escape.
 The lure of the US has caused so many to risk everything in order to migrate.
 Those who did not try to boat to Florida, would fly to Ecuador and travel overland.
 The casinos in Panama were filled with Cuban woman ‘paying’ for their journey.
 The United States has helped save countless Cuban lives by taking away the carrot of welcoming all Cubans who arrive on US soil.